PuTTY semi-bug false-positive-malware

 varied to be plausible.
 If PuTTY really was infected

 with some specific piece of malware, then I'd expect more than one

 antivirus system to agree on what it was.
 Instead, every one of the

 above reports has called us by a different name, and many of

 those names look suspiciously non-specific.
-(One of them even says
+(A couple of them even say

 ‘Generic’; another outright admits to being a heuristic;

 and the Rozena series looks more like some kind of cataloguing system

 than a description of a specific piece of code).